 George Bartle, the oldest clerk of the state department, and a close friend of Daniel Webster, has died at his Washington residence.
 He was appointed by Secretary Buchanan in 1845.
 Commercial travelers have organized into a national society of Christian workers, to be known as "the Gideons," at Janesville, Wis.
 Officers were elected.
-The president is S. E. Hill, Beloit,
+The president is S. E. Hill, Beloit, Wis.
 Smallpox has appeared in violent form at Benton Harbor, Mich., and also at a number of other points in that state.
 Gov. Pingree has set the state machinery at work to crush out the disease.

-It is semi-officially asserted that the increase in the German naval expenditure will be detrayed by the increase in grain duties in 1903, which is expected to produce a surplus of 90,000,-000 marks.
+It is semi-officially asserted that the increase in the German naval expenditure will be defrayed by the increase in grain duties in 1903, which is expected to produce a surplus of 90,000,-000 marks.
 The business portion of Wakarusa, nine miles west of Goshen, Ind., was burned, causing a loss of \$60,000.
 Partially insured.
 Nineteen business firms suffered.
-The adjutant general of the state of New York, Avery Andres, enjoys the of any organization of automobolists in this country.
+The adjutant general of the state of New York, Avery Andres, enjoys the distinction of being the first president of any organization of automobolists in this country.
 Receivers have been appointed for the Heaton Peninsula Manufacturing company of South Boston, makers of shoe machinery.
 No statement of liabilities has been made.
 The Hutchinson & Southern railroad, 148 miles long, has passed into the hands of the Santa Fe.
 It extends from Hutchinson to Ponca, O. T. The price paid is not stated.
 Fire at Horatio, Ark., on the line of the Kansas City, Pittsburg & Gulf road, destroyed the business part of the town, entailing a loss of \$50,000 with but little insurance.
+At Nevada, Mo., ex-County Treasurer bounded by Canal and Second streets on Germantown avenue was almost totally destroyed by fire entailing a loss of \$150,000, partially insured.

-At Nevada, Mo., ex-County Treasurer Frank F. Parker was found guilty of embezzling \$26,000 of county funds and sentenced to three years and six months in the penitentiary.
-At Philadelphia the triangular block bounded by Canal and Second streets on Germantown avenue was almost totally destroyed by fire entailing a loss of \$150,000, partially insured.
-The mule is becoming a shining factor in modern war.
-The Matanzas mule has been immortalized by paragraphers.
-Several of them shied at Ladysmith and ran into the Boer camp with a British battery.
+Frank F. Parker was found guilty of embezzling \$26,000 of county funds and sentenced to three years and six months in the penitentiary.
+At Philadelphia the triangular block camp with a British battery.
 General Greeley has received a cablegram from Havana saying the hurricane did considerable damage.
 Lines of communication between Havana and Santiago had all been cut.
 No mention is made of any loss of life.

-A special from rayette, Mo., says: Tom Hayden, a negro, aged 24 years, was taken from the officers who held him under arrest for the murder of Andrew Woods, a young white man, and hanged him to a tree eight miles west of here.
+A special from Layette, Mo., says: Tom Hayden, a negro, aged 24 years, was taken from the officers who held him under arrest for the murder of Andrew Woods, a young white man, and hanged him to a tree eight miles west